£49.50 £55.00

 For a more detailed guide on getting the right brakes check out our journal.

-Phillips brake calipers, hailing from Great Britain and in production during the 1950s.
-Made from steel and weighing in at 527 grams.
+Modolo Speedy brake calipers, hailing from Italy and in production from the 1970s to the 1980s.
+Made from aluminium/steel and weighing in at 329 grams - pretty lightweight for a pair of brake calipers at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 If you're taking part in L'Eroica or a similar vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong brakes!